Do we sometimes have really small beagles, the size most

 with our beagle from a miniature / pocket beagle breeder.

-Therefore, that tiny male is now neutered and a happy pet beagle.
+In any case, that tiny male is now neutered and a happy

 We hope that the above story was an unusual case, but that